 The corruption can be seen also in forest management.
 What is left of the forest should be under protection, not left for further deforestation, terrain leveling and building of new greenhouses.

 So are Cameron Highlands Worth to Visit after all?

 In the first place, this place for sure isn’t heaven on earth (anymore), as some people might have you believe.
 You can relax in a fancy hotel, play golf and visit some tea plantations or join these farmers and see how their life is.
 We did both and we can tell you that this is an experience that is unfulfilling from the tourist’s side, and horrible from the view of the locals.

 However, I am a pessimist and this article surely won’t give you thrills to visit Cameron Highlands.
 Luckily my Vivi sees the world through her pink glasses and she will show you some nicer sides of this place.
 Yes, I did enjoy our staying at the best hotel in Cameron Highlands – Cameron Highlands Resort by YTL.
-Staying here and a trip to the mossy forest and BOH tea plantation are unforgettable.
+Staying here and a trip to the mossy forest and BOH tea plantation is unforgettable.
 Not to mention local people.
 We have met the nicest people here in Malaysia for sure.